François Ravaillac: Trial and execution

 During interrogation, Ravaillac was frequently tortured to make him identify accomplices, but he denied that he had any and insisted that he had acted alone.
 His knowledge of the king's route and the blockage of traffic that put the king within reach excited speculation.
 The king was on his way to visit Maximilien de Béthune, who lay ill in the Arsenal; his purpose was to make final preparations for imminent military intervention in the War of the Jülich Succession after the death of Duke John William.
 Intervention on behalf of a Calvinist candidate would have brought France into conflict with the Catholic Habsburg dynasty.
 Ravaillac seems to have learned of the plans; in his tortured mind, "he had seen that the king wanted to make war on the Pope, in order to transfer the Holy See to Paris".

 At the start of the interrogation, Ravaillac said;

 "I know very well he is dead; I saw the blood on my knife and the place where I hit him.
 But I have no regrets at all about dying, because I've done what I came to do."

 On May 27 he was taken to the Place de Grève in Paris and was tortured one last time before being pulled apart by four horses, a method of execution reserved for regicides.
 Alistair Horne describes the torture Ravaillac suffered:

 "Before being drawn and quartered... he was scalded with burning sulphur, molten lead and boiling oil and resin, his flesh then being torn by pincers."

 Following his execution, Ravaillac's parents were forced into exile, and the rest of his family was ordered never to use the name "Ravaillac" again.

 In January 1611, Jacqueline d'Escoman, who had known Ravaillac, denounced Jean Louis de Nogaret as the one responsible for the death of Henry IV; she was jailed for the rest of her life.
 Philippe Erlanger, in his book L'Étrange Mort de Henri IV (1957, rev. 1999), reveals Épernon's association with Ravaillac through his mistress.
 He concludes that Ravaillac, the King's mistress Henriette d'Entragues and Charlotte du Tillet planned the assassination.
 The contrary view, that Ravaillac had no accomplices but his confessors in the church, is expressed by Roland Mousnier in L'Assassinat d'Henri IV: 14 mai 1610 (Paris, 1964).

 In later ages, Ravaillac was perceived as an evil figure.
-While only a few Catholics viewed him as a hero, atheist philosopher Jean Meslier praised him as a freedom fighter against tyranny.
+While only a few Catholics viewed him as a hero, atheist Jean Meslier praised him.